kagemusha/crambear-rails/README.md

-*** This project is under development and most functionality is not implemented yet*** You can view the [non-Ember version](http://crambear2.herokuapp.com) to see what it will look like in future.
+*** This project is under development and most functionality is not implemented yet*** You can use the [non-Ember version](http://crambear2.herokuapp.com) to see what it will look like in future.

 Crambear
 =======================